Digital participation of people with disabilities in vocational training

 Dropdown Icon

-• closes an important research gap and pinpoints the barriers faced by people with disabilities with regard to digital participation in vocational training and continuing education;
+• closes an important research gap and pinpoints the barriers faced by people with disabilities with regard to digital participation in vocational training.

-• makes an important contribution, through recommendations and an action plan, to the successful integration of people with disabilities into working life;
+• makes an important contribution through the orientation framework and an action plan to the successful integration of people with disabilities into working life.

-• contributes to the implementation of the legal mandate for equal treatment of people with disabilities as well as of international agreements.
+• supports the implementation of the legal requirement for the equal treatment of people with disabilities as well as international agreements.

 • Original title